mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 **Note:** If the runtime you are targeting already links some Rust FFI libraries, then you may notice "multiple definition" linker errors for Rust stdlib functions.
 Unfortunately this is a current limitation of Rust FFI wherein all symbols are bundled together in the final C lib which will cause multiple definitions errors when two or more Rust FFI libraries are linked together.
 There is ongoing work to stabilize the Rust package format that would hopefully make it easier in the future.
 A current workaround would be to use the `-Wl,--allow-multiple-definition` linker flag, but this unfortunately isn't ideal as it increases code sizes.
 See [here](https://internals.rust-lang.org/t/pre-rfc-stabilize-a-version-of-the-rlib-format/17558) and [here](https://github.com/rust-lang/rust/issues/73632) for more details.

 **Note:** It is *highly* recommended to also check-in the generated `Cargo.lock` file into your version control.
-This is to ensure the same package versions are used when building in the future in order to prevent random breakages and improves reproducibility of the build.
+This improves the reproducibility of the build and ensures the same package versions are used when building in the future in order to prevent random breakages.

 ## The `VMBinding` trait
 Now let's actually start implementing the binding.
 Here we take a look at the Rust side of the binding first (i.e. `mmtk-X/mmtk`).
 What we want to do is implement the [`VMBinding`](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.VMBinding.html) trait.